Teradata/developer-resources/docs/install-ai-unlimited/quickstart/setup-ai-unlimited.md

 * **Git provider**: The Git provider used to store project details.
 Currently, Teradata AI Unlimited supports GitHub and GitLab.

 * **Service log levels**: Teradata recommends selecting the **Debug** option.
-This option ensures fine-grained informational events are captured that could help users debug any errors.
+This option captures fine-grained informational events that could help users debug errors.

 * **Engine IP network type**: The type of network assigned to an engine instance, which can be either public or private.
 Select the **Private** option if you're deploying the engine in the same VPC as AI Unlimited.